Counseling and Psychology - School Counseling - Master's

 Degree Information

 Empower students for success!
-Tech's School Counseling program equips you to support children through academic, social, and personal challenges.
+Our School Counseling program equips you to support children through academic, social, and personal challenges.
 Gain the skills and knowledge to launch a rewarding career in K-12 schools.
+A nationally accredited degree.

 Start your future with Tennessee Tech!